logo

 The purpose of this requirement is to help students learn how to lead healthy lives.
 Courses that fulfill this requirement often include health and physical fitness courses.

 Many degree programs in the United States require students to complete general education coursework.
 Therefore, it is important to understand the nature and purpose of this requirement.
 It is also important that students gain an understanding of the specific general education requirements at their college.
-Students planning to transfer between educational institutions will also need to understand the general education requirements of the college to which they plan to transfer.
+Students planning to transfer to another educational institution will also need to understand the general education requirements of the college for which they plan to transfer.

 College Degrees